November 11, 2017

 To avoid some of the above mistakes, cleaners should opt more for low-moisture processes.
 When used moderately, they are a better way of cleaning carpets.
 People have embraced several false myths about low-moisture carpet cleaning and vacuuming.
 However, facts about this process remain that:

 This method uses a low-residue, low-moisture detergent for the cleaning process.
-The detergent is applied on the carpet using a sprayer.
+The detergent is applied to the carpet using a sprayer.
 It will enclose the soil and other particles in a brittle crystal as the carpet dries.
 Once the carpet is fully dried, a counter-rotational brush machine will vacuum and remove the dirt crystals.

 This technique involves the use of low moisture to extract and restore carpets.
 It is a safe and effective restoration method.
-Low-moisture cleaning equipment have therefore been developed by experts to counter some of the other damaging methods of extraction.
+Low-moisture cleaning equipment has therefore been developed by experts to counter some of the other damaging methods of extraction.
 Whereas most hot water extraction processes require a lot of energy, this method only requires less electricity.

 Foam is another method for low-moisture cleaning and vacuuming.
 Over-wetting will less likely occur because foam uses minimum moisture to restore the carpets.
 It is always generated inside extraction equipment through mixing cleaning detergent with pressurized air.

-After normal vacuuming, intense foam will be produced through mechanical aeration and distributed around the carpet using a mechanical brush.
+After normal vacuuming, the intense foam will be produced through mechanical aeration and distributed around the carpet using a mechanical brush.
 The foam will later be vacuumed out after being brushed into the carpet fibers.
 In the foam extracts, suspended soil and dirt can be detected.

 This no-moisture technique is also used for interim and restorative cleaning.
 The dry compounds are absorbent and are composed of solvents that are agitated into carpets.
 After around 30 minutes of stay in the carpet fibers, the solvents will dissolve oil films in the fibers, freeing the soil.
 At the end of this procedure, a pile lift or a simple vacuuming procedure will remove the dry compound alongside the dust particles.